 If you’re the type of person that is looking for upgrades, it may be best to save those for after the initial purchase.
 Dealership add-ons are a car salesman’s favorite way to tack on a few hundred (or even thousand) dollars to the final price at a serious markup.
 You want the 22” chrome rims?
 The spoiler?
 The 1,200-watt dual 12-inch sub?
 Then buy online later and pay a mechanic to have them installed.
 Don’t put yourself in a position where you’re paying more than you have to for nothing.

 Read More >>> Can shopping for a car loan affect my credit score?

 3. Take the invoice with a grain of salt.

 Dealerships also get substantial bonuses from manufacturers that basically make or break their month/ quarter/ year.
 This inflow will certainly be taken into consideration when pricing cars.
 Also, for this reason, there is something to be said for buying towards the end of the month.
-I’m not going to say the best deal is always presented at the end of the month, but if yours is the sale that puts the dealership over the hump for their bonus, the ball is in your court.
-This is something to be taken into consideration.
+I’m not going to say the best deal is always present at the end of the month, but if yours is the sale that puts the dealership over the hump for their bonus, the ball is in your court.

 4. Bring your financing.

-Just about every dealership is going to offer the customer some sort of payment plan to get them in a shiny new car, which is again one of the many avenues for them to make a few more bucks.
+Just about every dealership is going to offer the customer some sort of payment plan to get them in a shiny new car.
+This is, again, one of the many avenues for them to increase margins.
 The 0% interest rates may seem tantalizing, but should generally be left untouched.
 Those rates usually come at the cost of not receiving a larger available fixed rebate on the purchase price, and can cost you more money in the long run.
 That’s why, again, it is best to come prepared.
 Come with a financing quote from your bank of choice; show the salesman the rate you’re getting there.
 Often times they’ll be willing to match the rate and give you an additional discount on the sale price if you use dealership financing.

 Read More >>> What is dealership financing?